Science-Informed Design of Deep Learning With Applications to Wireless Systems: A Tutorial: Conclusion

 \section{Conclusion}

-Conventional scientific methods, including physics-based models and traditional optimization algorithms, have effectively driven the evolution of wireless communication from 1G to 5G.
-However, these approaches are inadequate for the next generation of wireless communication because of the continuously ever-increasing computational complexity and scaling challenges.
-On the other hand, while DL methods have been suggested to tackle the challenges in 5G and 6G wireless communication, they encounter significant limitations.
-These limitations include the lack of interpretability, physics consistency, theoretical guidance in designing learning algorithms, and limited generalizability.
-In this article, we envision that the emerging field of ScIDL will play a pivotal role in tackling current and future challenges in wireless communication.
-ScIDL aims to leverage centuries of scientific knowledge to overcome the limitations of conventional DL.
-Indeed, in ScIDL, scientific knowledge acts as a teacher for DL, improving the performance of DL algorithms.
+We envision that the emerging field of ScIDL will play a pivotal role in tackling the current and future challenges in multi-functional wireless systems (e.g., for communication, sensing).
+The primary objective of ScIDL is to integrate the existing scientific knowledge with DL to overcome the limitations of traditional DL models.
+In addition, ScIDL seeks to assess how effectively these approaches address the challenges related to lack of interpretability, limited generalization, and physical inconsistency.
+As xG wireless systems increase in complexity, this evaluation becomes even more critical, as these networks must integrate and optimize across diverse functional layers and physical phenomena to advance their capabilities.
 Moreover, DL and data-driven methods can provide valuable tools for enhancing our scientific knowledge and increasing the accuracy and applicability of physics-based models in wireless communications.
-In this article, we have provided a concise tutorial on ScIDL.
-Furthermore, a roadmap for researchers is provided, which outlines the challenges, implementation guidelines, and future research directions for applying ScIDL in wireless communications.
+In this paper, we have provided a concise tutorial on ScIDL.
+Furthermore, a roadmap for researchers has been provided, which outlines the challenges, implementation guidelines, and future research directions for applying ScIDL in wireless systems.